MAMDR: A Model Agnostic Learning Method for Multi-Domain Recommendation: Introduction

+To support large-scale applications, we integrate DN and DR into a unified framework (\ourmethod) and provide a disturbed implementation of \ourmethod.
+Especially, we introduce the dynamic-cache and static-cache mechanisms to reduce the synchronization overhead and alleviate inconsistency, which would facilitate the training in industry scenarios.
+Finally, to facilitate the research in MDR and other relative data engineering tasks, we present various MDR benchmark datasets (to address \textbf{Limit.
+3}).
+These datasets simulate real-world situations based on the challenges we found in our industrial applications, which could help future researchers.

-The main contributions of this paper are summarized as follows: \begin{itemize} \item We propose two scalable algorithms: Domain Negotiation (DN) and Domain Regularization (DR) to alleviate the domain conflict and overfitting problem in MDR.
-Theoretical analyses are also provided to ensure the effectiveness. \item We propose a novel general model agnostic learning method: \ourmethod, to address the MDR problem, which are compatible with arbitrary model structures.
-Extensive experiments on various public real-world datasets show that \ourmethod can significantly improve the performance of existing MDR methods. \item We have provided a disturbed implementation of \ourmethod to support large-scale applications, which has been deployed in Taobao to improve the MDR performance.
-Recommendation results on 69,102 different domains demonstrate both the effectiveness and scalability of \ourmethod. \end{itemize}
+The main contributions of this paper are summarized as follows: \begin{itemize} \item We present a multi-domain recommender system served in Taobao, and propose a novel model agnostic learning framework: \ourmethod, which is compatible with arbitrary model structures.
+A distributed implementation of \ourmethod is also provided to support large-scale applications. \item We propose two scalable algorithms: Domain Negotiation (DN) and Domain Regularization (DR) to alleviate the domain conflict and overfitting problem in MDR.
+Theoretical analyses are also provided to ensure effectiveness. \item We have provided various benchmark datasets to simulate the real-world challenges in MDR problems.
+Extensive experiments on public datasets and a large-scale industry dataset demonstrate both the effectiveness and scalability of \ourmethod. \end{itemize}